the-red-feather/thesis/README.md

 # thesis-documentation
-All documents created for the Msc Geomatics Thesis: GEO2010 &amp; GEO2020
+All documents created for the Msc Geomatics Thesis: GEO2010 &amp; GEO2020, aside from `code`.

 # What does this thesis look like?